Dgab8898/Faithful_Exploratory_data_Visualisation/README.md

 None

 ## Contributing
-Any contribution or pull request is welcome.
+Any pull request is welcome.
+For major changes , please open an issue.
+First discuss what you would like to change. please make sure to update tests as appropriate

 ## Licence
 Copy Right(C) 2021 David Gabriel